cyclopticnerve/PyPlate/README.md

 foo@bar:~/Documents/Projects/Python/PyPlate/src$ ./pyplate.py
 ```

 Enter the required information, and 'pyplate.py' will create the required files
 and folders in a subdirectory of 'DIR_BASE', where 'DIR_BASE' is the directory
-above 'PyPlate'.<br>
+above 'PyPlate'.
 In our example, 'DIR_BASE' is '~/Documents/Projects/Python'.

 So Modules/Packages will be generated in
 '~/Documents/Projects/Python/Libs', and CLI/GUI apps will be generated in